MattRoger/triviaGame/README.md

 }

 ```

-:heavy_check_mark:
-:trophy:
+### Correct Answer :heavy_check_mark: :trophy:
 If the user answers correctly the dump, answerImg, and nextRound functions are called.
 The users score increase by one.
 The correct sound clip plays